-The burning of landscape waste has been an issue of intense and often heated debate at both the state and the local and other materials accumulated on the property.
+The burning of landscape waste has been an issue of intense and often heated debate at both the state and the local levels for the past decade.
+Landscape waste includes leaves, grass, tree limbs, shrubbery cuttings and other materials accumulated on the property.